In this guide

 - if your hamster does get ill then the sooner you treat it, the better

-Hamster tip #4: In order to stop your hamster from getting ill – and spot any illness at the earliest opportunity – it’s important that you LEARN about the causes and symptoms of common hamster diseases.
+In order to stop your hamster from getting ill – and spot any illness at the earliest opportunity – it’s important that you LEARN about the causes and symptoms of common hamster diseases.

 Mistake 5: Keeping your hamster in too small a cage

 In the wild, hamsters run for many miles every night.
 They won’t be healthy or happy if they are kept in small, cramped cages.
+You should invest in a quality cage – like these ones – instead.
+Your hamster will thank you for it!

-Hamster tip #5: Find out more about recommended hamster cage sizes in this article.
+Find out more about recommended hamster cages.

 Mistake 6: Giving your hamster too small a wheel